SunDevilRocketry/Valve-Controller/README.md

-# PCB-Template
+# L0005-Valve-Controller
-Template directory structure for PCB projects.
+Controller for managing the liquid engine's solenoid valves and servo-actuated ball valves.